sarmadiali98/ReLico/examples/hardware/smarthome/README.md

 For artifact review, the same hardware-adapted LF executable can also be run using controlled sensor values written directly to `sensor_data.jsonl`.
 This replay mode is useful because it reproduces the event and property markers without requiring reviewers to physically connect the ESP32 setup, heat the temperature sensor, or trigger the PIR sensor manually.

+The five replay scenarios were run on both macOS and Ubuntu 24.04.4.
+This confirms that the hardware-free replay path is not tied to the Mac used for the live ESP32 experiment.

 ### Requirements for replay

 - Lingua Franca compiler (`lfc`)